 The iconic cartoon character Betty Boop was inspired by a Black jazz singer in Harlem.

 Wally Amos is the creator of Famous Amos cookies.

 Jack Johnson became the first African American man to hold the World Heavyweight Champion boxing title in 1908.

 Learn more about Jack Johnson

-Frederick Douglass sits in the pantheon of Black history figures: Born into slavery, he made a daring escape north, wrote best-selling autobiographies, and went on to become one of the nation’s most powerful voices against human bondage.
-He stands as the most influential civil and human rights advocate of the 19th century.
+Frederick Douglass sits in the pantheon of Black history figures: Born into slavery, he made a daring escape north, wrote best-selling autobiographies, and became one of the nation’s most powerful voices against human bondage.
+He is one of the most influential civil and human rights advocates of the 19th century.

 Learn more about Frederick Douglas below

 Garrett A. Morgan created a traffic signal.
 He sold it to General Electric.